learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 ```

 When you run this command, Ruby locates the gem,
-[looking in RubyGems by default][rspec gem], and if found, downloads and
+[looking in RubyGems by default][rspec gem], and if it finds it, downloads and
 installs the latest version to your computer.

 [rspec gem]: https://rubygems.org/gems/rspec